You are hereHome /

 Students complete requirements for the undergraduate Japanese degree, but may substitute a graduate seminar on literature for one undergraduate literature course.

-JPNS 5010 Bibliography and Research Methods (required and taken in the fourth year) and either Plan I or Plan II (thesis option).
+Either Plan I (thesis option) or Plan II (non-thesis option).
 Consent of both the undergraduate and graduate director is required to take the thesis option.

 |JPNS 5020||Methods of Teaching Asian Languages|